 The main Bayfront Campus lies along the Gulf of Mexico on the former estate of circus magnate Charles Ringling.
 Enter through the iconic Ringling arch and stroll down canopied Dort Promenade all the way to College and Cook Halls, connected by a colonnade opening onto a vast lawn and Sarasota Bay, a favorite gathering spots for yoga and sunsets.

 Across the Tamiami Trail (U.S. 41) and linked by overhead pedestrian bridge is the Pei Campus, hub of student and residential life and home to five new “green” residence halls and a recently renovated student union with its own student-run Black Box Theater.

-The Caples campus, home to the Caples Fine Arts Complex (1992) and Environmental studies, is located on Bay Shore Road just south of the Ringling Museum.
+The Caples campus, home to the Caples Fine Arts Complex (1992) and Environmental Studies program, is located on Bay Shore Road just south of the Ringling Museum.
 The New College sailing program is located on the bay, behind the Caples Mansion.
 The Caples campus is also home to the student academic gardens and New College Food Forest/Carbon Farm.